xyjigsaw/LLM-Pretrain-SFT/README.md

 Note that if you put the [alpaca_data.json](llm_sft/data/alpaca_data.json) in the data folder, the script will use it as part of the training data.

+**LLaMA-2**: Since there is no pad_token in LLaMA-2, it is recommended that you could add 'tokenizer.pad_token = tokenizer.unk_token' to the tokenizer.

 3. Launch

 ### Full Parameters